What is the difference between Requirements and Scope?

 Does it make sense?

 Well, Requirements are capabilities that are required to be present in the product, service or result that project is supposed to produce in order to satisfy a formal agreement (which could be a Contract).
-Whereas Scope is the sum of product, service or result to be provided by the project.
+Whereas Scope consists of the activities that need to be done in order to achieve the requirements.

-That is why after collecting requirements we define the scope of the project.
+That is why after collecting requirements we define the scope of the project (PMI defines these two processes in this order).
+However, in strict practical sense these processes overlap in ways that is unique for the project.

 What is Requirements Management Plan?